You have the right to:

 Request your health care records at any time:

-You have the right to ask that the custodian of records provide a summary of service or release records to any other health care provider at your written request; however, this will be done at the counselor's discretion.
+Clients have the right to ask that the Custodian of Records provide a summary of service, release records to you, or release records to any other health care provider at your written request; however, this will be done at the counselor's discretion and may require a processing fee.

-You will need to sign a Consent to Release Information Form before any information is released.
+Clients will need to sign a Release of Information (ROI) Form before any information is released.

 Contact The Texas Behavioral Health Executive Council